kaktycEvdo/Project_2023_Tretyakov/README.md

-just a test for Laravel development even made an admin panel here, but it's too hard to implement
+just a test for Laravel development
+copies pretty much every aspect of the original